 In 2021, Carl directed season 2 of podcast drama of ‘Out of Sight’ for Reflector Entertainment.
 To be released in 2022.

-Previously she was a Continuity Announcer and Producer for Comedy Central UK, working with up-and-coming comedians who are now household names.
-She also launched Robin Ince and Josie Long on their first forays into podcasting in 2006 as Producer of Robin Ince’s Show and Tell and Utter Shambles.
+Previously she was a Continuity Announcer and Producer for Comedy Central UK and in 2006 was also responsible for producing of the UK’s first branded comedy podcasts; Robin Ince’s Show and Tell and Utter Shambles.

 Indira Rangarajan, National Content Director, Mirchi, is a multiplatform content specialist with over 20 years’ experience in advertising, media & entertainment.
 She has been associated with Mirchi for over 15 years and has been instrumental in ushering in a new era of audio-video content and celebrity shows.
 She now handles digital content with Mirchi developing mobile friendly content formats which include podcasts, web-radio and video originals.
 This former creative director for leading advertising agencies like Ogilvy and Mather is extremely vociferous about women’s issues and strives to promote mental health awareness.